parpalak/rose/README.md

 $resultSet->getItems()['id_1']->getHighlightedTitle($stemmer); // 'Test page <i>title</i>'
 ```

 This method requires the stemmer since it takes into account the morphology and highlights all the word forms.
-By default words are highlighted with italics.
+By default, words are highlighted with italics.
 You can change the highlight template by calling `$finder->setHighlightTemplate('<b>%s</b>')`.

 Snippets are small text fragments containing found words displaying in the search result. `SnippetBuilder` processes the source and selects best matching sentences.
 It should be done just before `$resultSet->getItems()`: